aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

     Here, the `read` capacity for `UniqueGsiName` is defined at two places, one at the global table level and the other in `us-east-1` replica.
-Now, the capacity defined in the replica for `us-east-1` would take precedence over the value defined at global table level.
+Now, the capacity defined in the replica for `us-east-1` will take precedence over the value defined at global table level.
-    But, for replica `us-west-2`, since no replica specific GSI read capacity is defined, so it would use the value defined at table level.
+    But, for replica `us-west-2`, since no replica specific GSI read capacity is defined, so it will use the value defined at table level.

-    The `write` capacity for the `UniqueGsiName` in each replica would be `writeCapacity: Capacity.autoscaled({ max: 70 })` since no value is specified in the GSI configuration itself at table level.
+    The `write` capacity for the `UniqueGsiName` in each replica will be `writeCapacity: Capacity.autoscaled({ max: 70 })` since no value is specified in the GSI configuration itself at table level.

-    If values are specified for each of the above, then the precedence will be
+    If readCapacity is provided at both places, then the precedence will be

     ```
     GSI read capacity defined at replica level <---- GSI read capacity defined at global table level